 If you’re wondering what the first signs of stretch marks look like, fear no more!

 Typically, your skin may appear a bit more thinned out and sometimes you’ll notice a pink discoloration.

-Eventually, the skin will darken and develop more of a wrinkled texture to it.
+Eventually, the surface of the skin will darken and develop more of a wrinkled texture.
 From there, you’ll begin to see what you commonly know as ‘stretch marks’.

 Over time, they will begin to fade and lose their color.
 Sometimes, they’ll just completely go away!